skip to Main Content

 Is choosing to say yes to her.

 Your alter ego isn’t who you pretend to be.
-It’s who you’re becoming—on purpose.

 — Devi